SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### Stack

-The anaogy of a stack historically comes from spring-loaded plate dispensers (e.g. in a mensa) In a stack, the element you remove will be {{c1::the one you added most recently}}
-LIFO = last in first out
+The anaogy of a stack historically comes from spring-loaded plate dispensers (e.g. in a mensa) In a stack, the element you remove will be ⟮c1;the one you added most recently⟯ LIFO = last in first out
 A stack is a linear collection ADT with LIFO order, and the operations:
 push: add to the top of the stack